Matin-python/Digits-Classification-using-Logistic-Regression/README.md

 * 📉 Mean Squared Error (MSE) calculation
 * 🖼️ Prediction on custom handwritten digit images
 * 📚 Beginner-friendly implementation

+🔹 Binary Digit Classification (0 vs 1)
+* Filters the dataset to only digits 0 and 1
+* Trains a Logistic Regression classifier
+* Compares predicted and actual labels
+* Calculates classification accuracy

 ## Technologies Used